ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 likely suffice for most of your needs.

-However, there may be situations where you need to interact with the tracer in a more "technical" manner.
-This could involve creating custom assertions not already provided by the module, making quick queries to retrieve events, or implementing more tailored synchronisation logic in your test harness.
+However, there may be situations where you need to interact with the tracer more directly.
+This could be for example because you need to implement an assertion that is not covered by the provided assertions, or because you want to use the tracer as a more fine-grained event synchronisation tool.
-This section will demonstrate how to accomplish these tasks.
+To do this, we propose two methods of interacting with the tracer:

+1. Using predicates to filter events.
+2. Using queries to define more complex interactions.

+Before adventuring into these methods, think well if you really need them or there may already be some :ref:`Advanced Features <advanced_use_cases>` that can help you achieve your goal in a simpler way.
+If you implement custom assertions, consider that during time the way assertions are implemented may change and so 1) you may not benefit from future improvements and 2) in some case you may suffer from backward compatibility issues (although we strive to keep them to a minimum).

 Interaction through the predicate shortcut
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first method of interacting with the tracer is via the
+The first method of interacting directly with the tracer is via the
 :py:meth:`~ska_tango_testing.integration.TangoEventTracer.query_events`
 method.

 :py:meth:`~ska_tango_testing.integration.TangoEventTracer.query_events`
-allows you to query events collected by the tracer using a predicate—a
+allows you to query events collected by the tracer using a predicate as
-filter applied to each event to determine whether it meets your specified
-criteria.
-You define these criteria through the ``predicate`` parameter of
+filter to select only the events that match specific criteria.
+Concretely, this methods requires a parameter called ``predicate``,
-the method, which accepts lambda functions or named functions.
+which accepts lambda functions or named functions.
 These
 functions take an event as input and return a boolean value indicating
 whether the event matches the criteria.